supermarsx/autogithubpullmerge/docs/usage_summary.md

 - `--poll-prs` - only poll pull requests.
 - `--poll-stray-branches` - only poll stray branches.
 - `--auto-reject-dirty` - automatically close dirty stray branches.
+- `--purge-branch-prefix` - delete branches with this prefix once their PR is closed or merged.
 - `--poll-interval` - how often to poll GitHub (seconds, `0` disables).
 - `--max-request-rate` - limit GitHub requests per minute.
 When polling is enabled a worker thread fetches pull requests at the configured interval.